ErikCikalleshi/SmartCity/README.md

 5. In target select Step Function and select the State Machine previously created
 6. Also use the existing "LabRole"

-Now you can upload a video in the bucket and the State Machine will be triggered
+Now you can upload a video in the bucket and the State Machine will be triggered.

+For reference, you can also follow [this](https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-cloudwatch-events-s3.html) tutorial, that was also helpful for us.

 # Angular x FastApi Demo